ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The form collects the following information:
 - Company name and full address
 - The VAT number of your company
-- Contact e-mail addresses for receiving the download link for the license file, updates and other non invoice related information
+- Contact email addresses for receiving the download link for the license file, updates and other non invoice related information
 - List of license groups and maximum members in the following format (see '[How license groups work](#how-license-groups-work)' for details):
-  - DNS domain name of the Active Directory domain (not the e-mail domain) the license group is in.
+  - DNS domain name of the Active Directory domain (not the email domain) the license group is in.
     - Use 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
 Only one pure Azure AD group is supported, it must be the group with the highest priority (first list entry).
   - Security identifier (SID) of the group, as string in the "S-[...]" format
   - If multiple license groups are defined, designate one of these groups as default or fallback group.
 For details, see '[How license groups work](#how-license-groups-work)'.